DlPad23/DlPad23/README.md

 # Hello, I'm David
 <a href="https://linkedin.com/in/david-p-172823149"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Cyber Security Analyst with 4+ years of experience identifying, analyzing, and remediating critical vulnerabilities in enterprise and cloud environments.
 Expertise in CVSS/CVE analysis, vulnerability scanning (Qualys, Nessus), risk management, and cross-team remediation efforts.
 Adept in risk scoring, compliance alignment (HIPAA, SOC 2, DoD), executive reporting, and SOC operations including alert triage and incident response.
+While securing enterprise and cloud enviroments, I continue growth with hands on education via platforms like Hack the Box and Lets Defend to stay updated on the most up to date cyber landscape.

 ## Objective